chenesan/gatsby-bug-repro/src/content/index.md

-The code inside code tag `code` will not contained in excerpt.
+The code inside code tag `HERE IS MY CODE` will not contained in excerpt.